vadim-fridman/portfolio-yandex-practicum/readme.md

 ## All the projects completed for the Practicum's Data Analyst professional training program in 2020-2021

-Please note that for legal reasons I can't publish the datasets and a full project description.
+Please note that for legal reasons I can't publish the datasets and the full project descriptions.

 | Project name | Description | Libraries used |